Paul has been passionate about preparing, making, and eating desserts for over 30 years. Born in the UK, he now lives in Florida.

 - It's certainly not the most affordable, but you have to pay for quality in my experience.
 For me, it's worth every penny.

-3 Main Types of Ice Cream Maker
+The Three Main Types of Ice Cream Makers

 - Ice and salt

 - Freezer bowl

 Ice and salt machines are the cheapest and the traditional way to make ice cream at home.
 They work through the packing of ice and salt around a churning canister full of mixture to freeze the ice cream.